 Buy if:

-You want to practice a variety of shots.
+• You want to practice in a basement or garage:

 Pass if: